 - I'm embarrassed that my journey through life and Christianity isn't perfected and I will be judged by those who know me.
 This is a big one and a reason for the others.

 But, those few are not likely to be the ones most vocal in my life.
 Rather, it's my perceived judgment of this latter group that scares me.
 I fear being honest and vulnerable in my writing because I fear repercussions.
 It keeps me from writing personally and genuinely because I'm too busy validating my own shame based on someone else's opinion of me.

-Yet, as time goes by, each day, I realize more fully that I am in Christ, and Christ is me, and the Father is me and I am in Him just as Christ is in Him, and He is in Christ.
+Yet, as time goes by, each day, I realize more fully that I am in Christ, and Christ is in me, and the Father is me, and I am in Him just as Christ is in Him and He is in Christ.

 In that day you will know that I am in my Father, and you in me, and I in you.
 (John 14:20)